 The Honors Support Program is designed to communicate BHC expectations, provide resources and services, assist students in developing an improvement plan, and provide a period of time for students to make adjustments.
 In the Honors Support Program, students will receive assistance through regular meetings with an Honors advisor, as well as the resources or services needed, such as administrative support, career counseling, tutoring, study groups, and other professional services.
 Students, in consultation with an honors advisor, will develop an Academic Improvement Plan that is an individualized action plan with specific goals set for the semester.
-Students placed on Honors warning will remain active participants in the Honors Support program for that semester and develop an Academic Improvement Plan.
+Students placed on Honors warning will remain active participants in the Honors College curriculum and residential community, but will be required to participate in the Honors support program for that semester and develop an Academic Improvement Plan.
 At the end of the semester on Honors warning, a student meeting the requirements will return to good standing in the Honors College.
 If at the end of the semester, the student does not meet the goals in the Academic Improvement Plan and/or the good standing requirements, the student will be placed on Honors probation.